wacoo/global-air-polution-tracker/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+- The design of the app is taken from one of Nelson Sakwa's works.
+You can reach him <a href="https://www.behance.net/sakwadesignstudio">here</a>
 - We want to thank all my clients for their patronage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>